What is Unit Testing?

 Thus, one can very well see that all the testing processes rely on the elementary level of testing.
 If the elementary level of testing is not done, all other testings may result in futile.

-Now let’s say you have a code which has two parts
+Now let’s say you have a code that has two parts

 - Calculate compound interest.